Tax relief for drivers and passengers with disabilities

-If you have a used or second hand vehicle, you need to apply to Revenue for the motor tax exemption, see ‘Where to apply’ below.
+If you have a used or second-hand vehicle, you need to apply to Revenue for the motor tax exemption, see the address below.
 If the application is successful you will get a Certificate of Approval.

 You then need to go to your local Motor Tax Office to tax the vehicle.
 You need to bring the following documents with you: